BetonQuest/BetonQuest/docs/Participate/Process/Docs/index.md

 Now you should separate these two (logically different) changes into two separate commits.
 With other words, don't mix up different changes.

-Another thing to keep in mind is the commit name and description.
-All docs-only commits need to be prefixed with `[DOCS]`.
-This helps to distinguish them from technical commits that have a very similar name.
-Additionally, commit names should be short.
-If needed, provide more detail in the description.

 ---
 ## Where to Continue?